vidjil/vidjil/doc/user.md

 is reported to have 10.54%, this 10.54% ratio relates to the number of analyzed reads, including the hidden clones.

+## Studying diversity and overlap indices

+Several indices are computed to assess the diversity and overlap of sample(s):

+- On one sample, [diversity indices](https://en.wikipedia.org/wiki/Diversity_index) such as Shannon's diversity, Shannon's equitability and Simpson's diversity, as computed by [vijdil-algo](vidjil-algo.md#diversity-measures).
+  Some of these indices have values between 0 (no diversity, one clone clusters all analyzed reads) and 1 (full diversity, each analyzed read belongs to a different clone).

+- On several samples, overlap indexes such as [Morisita's overlap index](https://en.wikipedia.org/wiki/Morisita%27s_overlap_index) having values between 0 (no overlap between the two samples) and 1 (full overlap, clones in the same proportion in both samples).

+Some of these indices are currently shown on the sample information panel (“🛈” next to the sample name in the info panel).
+Contact us if you have other needs.

 ## Exporting the full list of clones